dgroomes/jdbc-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* IN PROGRESS Implement the `resultset-to-csv/` sub-project
+* DONE Implement the `resultset-to-csv/` sub-project